venkysio/programs-prod/Security/ExecutingCodeWithTooMuchPrivilages/readme.md

 If there are ways to further reduce the capabilities of the user account but still get the job done, then you should reduce the capabilities of the process.

+A privilege has different meanings on different operating systems and operating environments.
 For example, in Windows a privilege is a discrete machine-wide capability, such as the ability to debug any arbitrary process or bypass an ACL check for backup or restore purposes.